Stephen Bush: Career

-While at the New Statesman he was appointed to chair the Board of Deputies of British Jews' commission on racial inclusivity within the Jewish community.
-He recommended the Jewish community adopt a "proactive attitude to inclusion" to draw in "people of all backgrounds who have felt marginalised, left out or turned off from Jewish life".
+On 8 June 2020 he was appointed to chair the Board of Deputies of British Jews' Commission on Racial Inclusivity in the Jewish Community.
+He recommended that the Jewish community adopt a "proactive attitude to inclusion" to draw in "people of all backgrounds who have felt marginalised, left out or turned off from Jewish life".

-Awards
+Awards and honours

 In 2015 Bush received a commendation and was runner-up in the Young Journalist of the Year awards category in the Press Awards.

 In 2017, he was awarded the Political Studies Association's Journalist of the Year award.